 On a normal day, I wake up around 5:30 or 6:00 am.
 I usually spend some time meditating with my really weird cat who only comes out in the silence of the morning.
 After meditation, I work on the computer updating Levitation Nation’s website and social media pages.
-Then, I carve out an hour for myself for a work out with my 6:45 am boot camp peeps.
+Then, I carve out an hour for myself for a workout with my 6:45 am boot camp peeps.
 I love starting the day with a workout because it makes me feel in control of my day.
 Sure, it can be hard to take this hour of “me-time” when there are so many other things to do.
 But, I have learned that I can be of better service to my friends and family if I am taking care of myself first and foremost.
 So, I make it happen.

 Sure, I could take some things off my plate.
 I could quit writing for Montana Woman or give up my blog.
 Heck, I could even shut down the studio.
-But these are part of what I am called to do with my life and there is a better way to manage my time than disregarding my life’s purpose.
+But I know that disregarding my life’s purpose is not the way to manage my time.

 The answer lies in learning how to say “No.” There are so many great causes, but when asked to help with things that aren’t critical to my life’s purpose, I find the words to decline.
 My favorite verbiage I picked up somewhere along the way: “While my heart wants to say yes, the reality of what is on my plate makes this a no for me.”
-It still stings to not be able to help everyone who needs it, but I am of help to no one if I spread myself too thin.
+It still stings to not be able to help everyone who needs it, but I am no help to anyone if I spread myself too thin.
 Worse yet is making a commitment and not being able to follow through.

 I dream someday the studio may be busy enough to be a sole source of income for me, but we aren’t there yet.
 In the meantime, taking me-time and leveraging the power of “no” helps me keep my sanity.
 Since you have read this far, I know you are a sister who relates to this busy life.
 I would love to hear your pointers on staying afloat!
 I would especially love to hear from you if our studio classes are part of what helps keep you sane.
 There are getting to be more and more ladies coming in to the studio for me-time, and it brings a smile to my face that we can be there for you.
 YOU are the reason for all of my hustle, and you are so worth it.
 XOXO, Mindy

 Mindy is the founder of Kalispell’s Levitation Nation Aerial Studio, where the catch phrase “fitness is fun” is embodied alongside a culture of movement & women empowerment.
 Mindy is also a columnist for "Montana Woman Magazine."
-Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer and life coach.
+Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 For more about Mindy, please visit: https://www.levitationnation.org/mindy.